yashwantzap/Homepage-and-Login-Page-for-a-Academic-Website/README.md

 # Academic Website README

-This repository contains the source code for the Codespindle website, an online platform aimed at teaching coding skills through courses and interactive learning experiences.
+This repository contains the source code for the YashCo CORP website, an online platform aimed at teaching coding skills through courses and interactive learning experiences.
 Below is an overview of the files and directories included in this project.
 ### Files

-    index.html: The main HTML file for the website, containing the structure and content of the homepage. signup.html: HTML file for the sign-up page where users can register for an account. codespindlestyle.css: The CSS stylesheet responsible for the styling and layout of the website. icon.png: The icon used for the website favicon and header branding. hero-banner.jpg: Image used in the hero section of the homepage. course-1.png, course-2.png, ..., course9.png: Images representing featured courses on the website.
+    YashCocorp.html: The main HTML file for the website, containing the structure and content of the homepage. signup.html: HTML file for the sign-up page where users can register for an account.
+    YashCOcorp.css: The CSS stylesheet responsible for the styling and layout of the website. icon.png: The icon used for the website favicon and header branding. hero-banner.jpg: Image used in the hero section of the homepage. course-1.png, course-2.png, ..., course9.png: Images representing featured courses on the website.